nvmpy/ExtendedFirefoxDriver/README.md

     pip install selenium

+For use with the [Firefox geckodriver available here](https://github.com/mozilla/geckodriver/releases).

 ### Usage

 Create an instance of the `ExtendedFirefoxDriver` class instead of `webdriver.Firefox` and use the `capture_input` method with the following arguments.